lmorg/firesword/README.md

 _About nurses support:_

-Ncurses can be enabled or disabled via '// +build ignore' (without quotes) at the top of ncurses.go
+Ncurses can be enabled or disabled via '`// +build ignore`' at the top of ncurses.go

 Ncurses mode also requires sqlite and readline, so compiling with ncurses breaks cross-compiling portability (which is why I disable it by default)